Madyes: Master of Asia, Historical Enigma

 Besides these, there are Indians of another tribe, who border on the city of Caspatyrus, and the country of Pactyica; these people dwell northward of all the rest of the Indians, and follow nearly the same mode of life as the Bactrians.
 They are more warlike than any of the other tribes, and from them the men are sent forth who go to procure the gold.
 For it is in this part of India that the sandy desert lies.
 Here, in this desert, there live amid the sand great ants, in size somewhat less than dogs, but bigger than foxes.
 The Persian king has a number of them, which have been caught by the hunters in the land whereof we are speaking.
 Those ants make their dwellings under ground, and like the Hellene ants, which they very much resemble in shape, throw up sand-heaps as they burrow.
 Now the sand which they throw up is full of gold.1

 Understand that Herodotus had never been to India or anywhere nearby.
 One would think that even Herodotus would have been skeptical of the supposed giant gold-digging ants.
-However, I could be wrong?
+However, I could be wrong.

-There may be truth to this story after all, no, not the giant ants, but men who may have looked like ants.
+There may be truth to this story, not the giant ants, but men who may have looked like ants.
 They were not ants but Saka (Scythians) Tigraxauda.

-The name Saka Tigraxauda also Tigra-Khaud is said to mean “Saka that wore pointed caps.”
-The name Tigra-Khaud is a corrupt form of the Sanskrit rendering of “Tigra-kakud.”
-When translated, Tigra-kakud means, “pointed projection,” which is a metaphor for horns.
-In the northern India province of Kashmir, it was said that unnatural sized ants “Tigra-kakud” dug for gold.
-This proved only to be Saka wearing a horned headdress as they dug for gold and attacked anyone who intruded on them like army ants.
-However, this description of the Saka wearing pointed hats is generic for most Saka wore pointed hats to some degree.2 The location of the Saka Tigraxauda was east of the Caspian Sea and found between the provinces of Hyrcania and Chorasmia.3 The Saka Tigraxauda are also suggested to have been none other than the Massagetae, even though not everyone agrees that they were.4
+The name Saka Tigraxauda, also Tigra-Khaud, is said to mean “Saka that wore pointed caps.”
+Tigra-Khaud is a corrupt form of the Sanskrit rendering of “Tigra-kakud.”
+When translated, Tigra-kakud means “pointed projection,” a metaphor for horns.
+In the northern Indian province of Kashmir, it was said that unnatural-sized ants, “Tigra-kakud,” dug for gold.
+This proved to be Saka wearing a horned headdress as they dug for gold and attacked anyone intruding on them like army ants.
+However, this description of the Saka wearing pointed hats is generic, for most Saka wore pointed hats to some degree.2 The location of the Saka Tigraxauda was east of the Caspian Sea and found between the provinces of Hyrcania and Chorasmia.3 The Saka Tigraxauda are also suggested to have been none other than the Massagetae, even though not everyone agrees that they were.4

 Scythian warriors, drawn after figures on an electrum cup from the Kul-Oba kurgan burial near Kerch, Crimea.
 The warrior on the right strings his bow, bracing it behind his knee; note the typical pointed hood, long jacket with fur or fleece trimming at the edges, decorated trousers, and short boots tied at the ankle.
 Scythians apparently wore their hair long and loose, and all adult men apparently bearded.
 The gorytos appears clearly on the left hip of the bare-headed spearman.
 The shield of the central figure may be made of plain leather over a wooden or wicker base.
 (Hermitage Museum, St Petersburg) Public Domain

 However, another explanation comes from Herodotus once again.
 In book 3 passage 102-105, Herodotus mentions that the ants in question were slightly smaller than a dog but bigger than a fox.
 French ethnologist Michael Peissel suggests that the creature Herodotus called an ant was probably a Himalayan marmot that can be found on the Deosai Plateau in Gilgit-Baltistan province in modern-day Pakistan.
-The reason for this claim is that when Peissel interviews the Minaro tribe who lived on the Deosai Plateau.
-The Minaro informed him that they, like their ancestors, had been collecting gold dust from the marmots that bring it to the surface when they are burrowing.5
+This claim is because Peissel interviewed the Minaro tribe, which lived on the Deosai Plateau.
+Like their ancestors, the Minaro informed him that they had been collecting gold dust from the marmots that bring it to the surface when burrowing.5

 Himalayan marmot in central Asia.
 CC BY-SA 3.0

 In conclusion, the gold-digging ants were either Saka or marmots.
-While both are a possibility, the Himalayan marmot may very well be the fabled ant known for gold digging.
+While both are possible, the Himalayan marmot may very well be the fabled ant known for gold-digging.

 If you wish to read a fictional about giant ants, please check out H.G.
 Wells’s book, “Empire of the Ants.”
 Check out the 1977 film if you wish.
 Not bad.